uptrace/opentelemetry-go-extra/otelgraphql/README.md

 # OpenTelemetry Go instrumentation for the graphql-go GraphQL Server

-This instrumentation records logrus log messages as events on the existing span that is passed via a `context.Context`.
-It does not record anything if a context does not contain a span.
+This instrumentation records GraphQL operations using OpenTelemetry API.

 ## Installation